nodejs/node/doc/api/stream.md

 #### `writable._writev(chunks, callback)`

 * `chunks` {Object[]} The data to be written.
 The value is an array of {Object}
-  that each represent a discreet chunk of data to write.
+  that each represent a discrete chunk of data to write.
 The properties of these objects are:
   * `chunk` {Buffer|string} A buffer instance or string containing the data to be written.
 The `chunk` will be a string if the `Writable` was created with